 A Grand Norman who, under his cover identity of "John Edgar Davids" ("JED" to his fans) became known in the unSundered world as a worthy and popular imitator of pulp SF and fantasy stars.
 His works are clearly derivative and second-string, but were popular in their time (though now forgotten), and made him a nice living.

-The "Torrance" series of planetary adventures, a thinly veiled derivative of A Voyage to Arcturus by David Lindsay: the hero, Mark Davids (fictitious nephew of the author) goes in search of his missing inventor uncle (other side of the family), finds his derelict "star capsule" and is transported to Torrance, planet of Arcturus, inhabited by assorted polychromatic humanoids, each race with a different additional organ that you can acquire by joining them.
+The "Torrance" series of planetary adventures, a thinly veiled derivative of A Voyage to Arcturus by David Lindsay: the hero, Mark Davids (fictitious nephew of the author) goes in search of his missing inventor uncle (other side of the family), finds his derelict "star capsule" and is transported to Torrance, planet of the red giant variable star Mira, inhabited by assorted polychromatic humanoids, each race with a different additional organ that you can acquire by initiation into the tribe.
 By the second volume, Mark finds his uncle, who has gone ultra-native with a full set of extra organs (extra arms, prehensile tail, third eye, horns, etc.).
 Mark stays to marry a Torrancine girl and have adventures ever after, with his uncle as wise if eccentric sidekick.

 The "Professor Storm" series, featuring the middle-aged but herculean Prof. Thorvald Storm, who seems to be a combination of archeologist, occult investigator, and vigilante do-gooder, backed by a colorful set of sidekicks and a world-wide collection of old friends and contacts, who often seem magical if not downright mythical.
 He and his plucky niece Freida take turns rescuing each other to an accompaniment of witty banter.